How to Protect Your Company Name In Germany?

 How do I protect my company’s name in Germany?

-Trademark protection for a company name in Germany or logo registration can be done by filing an application with the German Patent and Trade Mark Office (DPMA).
+Trademark protection for a company name in Germany or logo registration can be done by applying with the German Patent and Trademark Office (DPMA).
 Enrollment can be done digitally, in person, by fax, or by submitting a mail.
 The registration for trademark protection for a company name in Germany will be recognized in three to four months, after which you can exercise the associated property rights.
-A trademark that has been legally protected in Germany can be used as the foundation for worldwide trademark applications.

 If your business operates in the European Union, trademark protection for a company name can be done by registering it with the European Union Intellectual Property Organization.
-You can also file a request with the World Intellectual Property Organization (WIPO) for registering the name or logo of your organization outside of the European Union.

 Steps to protect my company’s name in Germany